girlscript-noida/lestspy19/README.md

 - Presentations 📅
 - Brunch 🍕
 - T-Shirt and swags 👕
-- Learn Python from scratch 😍
+- Learn Python from scratch😍
 - Make connections 👧🧑

 ## How do I get help or clear my queries? 📧